Dubai Car Rental

 Compare & Save on car rental in Dubai

 Dubai is on the southeast coast of the Persian Gulf, one of the seven emirates that make up the United Arab Emirates (UAE).
-The very earliest record of the area was by a 16th century Venetian pearling trader, and the settlement of Dubai was recognised by traders in the following century.
+The very earliest record of the area was by a 16th-century Venetian pearling trader, and the settlement of Dubai was recognised by traders in the following century.
 A significant change to its fortunes came with the arrival of the Al Maktoum dynasty, who left their traditional home after tribal feuding, and in 1833 settled in Dubai.
 In 1879 Dubai came under British protection, which continued until the withdrawal of the British from the Persian Gulf in 1971.
 Dubai then joined with Abu Dhabi and five smaller emirates to make up the UAE.
-The prosperity of the modern emirate is founded on oil and tourism, Dubai having become an increasingly popular tourist destination over the last twenty years.
+The prosperity of the modern emirate is founded on oil and tourism, Dubai has become an increasingly popular tourist destination over the last twenty years.
 The currency is the UAE dirham, and the weekly day off is Friday.

 Things to Do in Dubai

 Tourists planning a trip to Dubai often focus on sun, sea and sand – they are all there for the taking, but a visit to the city can be even more rewarding territory if you arrange car rental through GoCarRental.com and explore the surrounding emirates.
 The city’s beachfront is a delight, with some of the longest white sand beaches in the world.
 Scuba diving is a popular activity, with fascinating wreck sites and coral reefs to be explored.
-The Marina Walk along Modern Dubai’s Marina offers a sight of the towering skyscapers and luxury hotels that line the waterfront, as well as a beautiful beach, restaurants, shops and a lively market.
+The Marina Walk along Modern Dubai’s Marina offers a sight of the towering skyscrapers and luxury hotels that line the waterfront, as well as a beautiful beach, restaurants, shops and a lively market.
 Dubai is famous for its shopping, and many are based around a theme or specialise in a particular range of goods.

 Top 3 Must See: Dubai